theochem/horton/doc/user_hamiltonian_molecular.rst

 Constructing a molecular geometry from scratch
 ----------------------------------------------

-You may also generate molecular geometries with Python code.
+You can also generate molecular geometries with Python code.
 The following example constructs a ring of Hydrogen atoms and writes it to an XYZ file